tpo/on/README.md

         Note that the my_servers declatation will override a possibly existing host with the strange name "my_servers".

       ANSIBLE

-        If you want to reuse the host group definitions from ansible, then add this line to your ~/.on.config:
+        If you want to reuse the host (and host group) definitions from ansible, do this:

-            parse_ansible_host_config [path_to_ansible_host_file]

-        If you do not provide the 'path_to_ansible_host_file' argument, then on will read the default ansible host configuration file '/etc/ansible/hosts'.

-        Note that dashes in group names will be replaced by underscores.
-A group named 'lxc-vms' will thus become 'lxc_vms'.
+            on $( ansible --list-hosts all ) do ..

+        That will list alle hosts known to ansible.
+With that method you can use all the power of ansible's host filtering.

     ENVIRONMENT
         Setting DEBUG will execute on with the -x bash flag set.